farhan-tariqq/farhan-tariqq/README.md

 - 🌱 I’m currently learning **web and app development**

-- 👨‍💻 All of my projects are available at [https://farhan-protfolio.netlify.app/](https://farhan-protfolio.netlify.app/)

 - 📫 How to reach me **farhantariq087@gmail.com**

 - 📄 Know about my experiences [Fresh Candidate](Fresh Candidate)